 You need to maintain the water temperature from 70 to 78 degrees Fahrenheit.
 Any less or more than this water temperature will cause your amano shrimp to jump out from its water.
 Another water parameter factor is the pH level of water.
 Maintain the pH level from 7.2 to 7.5.
 Lightings can be standard as these shrimps have similar to that of fish.
 Also, keep the ammonia, nitrite, and nitrate level at a minimum in the tank.

 If you are confused about meeting your amano’s required water parameter, get a test kit online or at any local pet shop.
 This test kit will let you know the ammonia, nitrite, pH, and nitrate level in your tank.

 No Suitable Tank Mates For Your Amano

-Amano shrimps are a peaceful and gentle creature.
+Amano shrimps are peaceful and gentle creatures.
 They aren’t aggressive and aren’t hostile towards any other inhabitants in an aquarium.
-Furthermore, they do not have any defensive feature, nor do they possess any threat-bearing parts towards other creatures in their bodies.
+Furthermore, they do not have any defensive features, nor do they possess any threat-bearing parts toward other creatures in their bodies.
 That is why you need to find good tank mates that are as peaceful as they are.

-Overpopulation also causes your Amano shrimp to get out of water.
-It is recommended to keep 3 Amano shrimp in a 10-gallon tank.
-They are relentless algae eater, and small tanks won’t provide enough grazing area for Amano’s troupe.
-This will cause your Amano jumping out of the water.
+Overpopulation also causes your amano shrimp to get out of water.
+It is recommended to keep three amano shrimps in a 10-gallon tank.
+They are relentless algae eaters, and small tanks won’t provide enough grazing area for amano’s troupe.
+This will cause your amano to jump out of the water.

-So, get a tank that has more horizontal space for your Amano to graze.
-Also, the ratio of 3 gallons for 1 shrimp should be kept in mind while getting a tank for your Amano.
+So, get a tank that has more horizontal space for your amano to graze.
+Also, the ratio of 3 gallons for 1 shrimp should be kept in mind while getting a tank for your shrimps.

 Water Current Could Be A Factor Too.